MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-12-30-electric-gauchos.markdown

 AG: Don’t you have a boxed set?
 {: .interviewer }

-SB: Oh yeah, there is also a [9-CD box set&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://steveball.com/EG) based upon some other improvised recordings we did a couple years ago.
+SB: Oh yeah, there is also a [9-CD box set&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](http://steveball.com/EG) based upon some other improvised recordings we did a couple years ago.
 {: .interviewee }

 AG: That was just Electric Gauchos, right?